hosseinoliabak/cisco/Datacenter/01-09 Capmus LAN design, Spine-Leaf Network Design.md

-# Traditional and Modern Architecture
+# Traditional and Modern Data Center Network Architecture

 In this post I am going to talk about different network architecture: the traditional then Spine-Leaf (AKA Leaf-and-spine) architecture and what problems the spine-leaf network design addresses.